G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 ------At Temperature 5000 K------
 Backward reaction coefficients not defined: T=5000 is not in some specie's temperature range.
 --------------------------------
 ```

 #### 4.2 Plot Time Evolution of Concentration Species and Time to Reach Equlibrium

 This example demonstrates the visualization functionality of the `chemkin` library.
-The user specifies the temperature and initial species concentrations with the corresponding input XML file which contains the reaction data, and the following code plots the time evolution of the concetration species until the reaction reaches equilibrium, as well as the the time until each reaction reaches equilibrium
+The user specifies the temperature and initial species concentrations with the corresponding input XML file which contains the reaction data, and the following code plots the time evolution of the species concetration until the reaction reaches equilibrium, as well as the the time until each reaction reaches equilibrium.

-- Given the the species concentration $xi = [2.0, 1.0, 0.5, 1.0, 1.0]$ in units of $m^{3}/(mol\cdot s)$, calculate the concentrations of species over a pre-specified with temperatures held at two levels: $Ti = [100, 1500]$ (Please note we assume the temperature is held constant in our calculation).
+- Given the the species concentration $xi = [2.0, 1.0, 0.5, 1.0, 1.0]$ in units of $(mol/dm^3)$, calculate the concentrations of species over a pre-specified with temperatures held at two levels: $Ti = [100, 1500]$ (Please note we assume the temperature is held constant in our calculation).

-The demo code for this example can be found in the library repo in module `demo_ODEsolver.py`.
+The demo code for this example can be found in the library GitHub repo in the module `demo_ODEsolver.py` [here](https://github.com/G12-cs207-FinalProject/cs207-FinalProject).

 ```
 from chemkin import pckg_xml_path